sgumirov/mailspider/README.md

 Example of configuration file config.properties with comments is below:
 ```
+# tracing is Camel Tracing, by default true if not specified
+tracing=true
 # this section enables or disables endpoint groups:
 email.enabled=1
 ftp.enabled=0